 In addition to the wine, Rust attracts visitors to its charming and historic town centre, where chimneys are decorated every year by the nests of visiting families of storks.
 From March to August, the migratory birds shape the cityscape to such an extent that Rust has been given the nickname “City of Storks”.
 A wide range of leisure activities around Lake Neusiedl and fine culinary opportunities in town and the surrounding area round off the possibilities awaiting the tourist.

 Regional delineation: the wine must be vinified exclusively from grapes grown within the municipal limits of Rust.

 Hand harvesting mandatory!

 (white: As of the 2009 vintage, red: as of the 2008 vintage)

-Encompasses the political district Eisenstadt and vicinity, the free city Eisenstadt and the communities Jois and Winden, as well as some vineyards in the municipality Neusiedl am See.
+Encompasses the political district Eisenstadt and vicinity, the free cities Eisenstadt and Rust and the communities Jois and Winden, as well as some vineyards in the municipality Neusiedl am See.